 Figure 2.
 Example of spatial locations

-A) Example of the eight spatial locations in which stimuli could appear during encoding or at test.
-B) Example of a stimulus in position 1.
+(a) Example of the eight spatial locations in which stimuli could appear during encoding or at test. (b) Example of a stimulus in position 1, with size in degrees of visual angle when viewed from a distance of 91.44 cm.